 “If I hadn’t found my career path, I would have just been another statistic.
 As well as being a thankless drug, the only thing that will stop you from doing heroin is something that’s more compelling than heroin.
 And when you’re an addict, there’s very little that’s more compelling than doing that drug.
 Luckily for me, I somehow fluked upon cooking.”

-In early 2021, publishing giant Simon and Schuster acquired Zonfrillo’s autobiography, which will detail life and career including his addition and experience with homelessness.
+In early 2021, publishing giant Simon and Schuster acquired Zonfrillo’s autobiography, which speaks in detail about his life and career including his experience with homelessness.

 In addition to being a chef, TV host, philanthropist, entrepreneur and now memoirist, Zonfrillo is also a father of four.
 He has two teenage daughters Ava and Sophia from previous relationships and two children, Alfie and Isla with Fried.